Localhost dev server

 2 VS Code

-Live Server is an even fancier 3rd-party one that does more things, but does not fit my workflow.
+Live Server is an even fancier third-party one that does more things.

 … is a tool that provides hot-reloading for HTML, CSS, and JS, running completely in the browser, eliminating the need for complex build tooling and Node.js command line.
 When you save your files on your local machine they are auto-reloaded in the browser and you will see the change straight away.